Citation, DOI, disclosures and article data

 The diagnosis is simple provided care is taken to ensure that air density/intensity is actually confirmed.

 Air on CT will have a very low density (near -1024HU) but care needs to be taken in ensuring that it is not fat which although of much higher density (-90HU) also appear completely black on routine brain windows.

 On MRI the diagnosis may be trickier as there is no 'objective' density measurement.
 Air will appear completely black on all sequences, but depending on the location and morphology can be mistaken for blood product or flow voids 5.

 Treatment and prognosis

-Treatment depends on cause, and in many instances no treatment is necessary with the air being gradually resorbed.
+Treatment depends on the cause, and in many instances, no treatment is necessary with the air being gradually resorbed.
 This is the case in the vast majority of post operative pneumocephalus, an expected finding in essentially all post-craniotomy patients.

 In cases of tension pneumocephalus then a burr hole may need to be performed to relieve pressure.